Reading time: 5 minutes

 - a) Keyword statistics: Key Collector service or other programs, as well as the Google AdWords keyword planner.

-- b) Enter the keywords exported from Google Analytics and other web analytics tools.
+- b) Enter the phrases exported from Google Analytics and other web analytics tools.
 This is possible if you already have a site.

 - c) Monitoring the visibility of competitors by promoted requests (Alexa, SimilarWeb, SemRush, Moz).